This post may contain affiliate links. Please read the disclosure policy to learn more.

 “Knocking Back” the Cream

-Use a clean whisk to knock back the cream.
-“Knocking back” is the process of whisking/stirring the cooled mixture to remove any lumps.
-This creates a smooth and creamy texture for piping or spreading.
+With a clean whisk, knock back the cream.
+“Knocking back” is the process of whisking/stirring the cooled mixture to remove any lumps, creating a smooth and creamy texture for piping or spreading.

-If you are making a large quantity of creme pâtisserie, or simply want to make things easier, you can use an electric mixer to knock back your pastry cream.
-You can scrape your cream into the bowl of a stand mixer and whip until smooth and creamy.
+If you are making a large quantity of creme pâtisserie, or simply want to make things easier, you can use an electric mixer to knock back the cream, or scrape into the bowl of a stand mixer and whip until smooth and creamy.

 And that’s it!
 Your creme pat is now ready to use.
-You can pour it into a tart shell, spread on a layer cake, or transfer it to a piping bag and use the cream to fill doughnuts, choux buns, or éclairs.
-I used this batch to fill my Boston cream pie macarons!
+You can pour it into a tart shell, spread on a layer cake, or transfer it to a piping bag to fill doughnuts, choux buns, or éclairs.
+I piped this batch into my Boston cream pie macarons:

 How to Make Pastry Cream